jrjackx/jrjackx/README.md

 ## Hello
 My name is Allan Pearl.
-I'm a 3rd Year computer science student, with an interest in low-level / systems programming.
+I'm a 3rd Year computer science student.
+I have an interest in low-level / systems programming, as well as IT / Sysadmin work.

 I'm currently working on:
 - [A CLI meal tracker program](https://github.com/jrjackx/simple_meal_tracker) with only libc dependencies, and
 - [Text Editor From Scratch](https://github.com/jrjackx/my_kilo), an auxiliary project I'm doing to better understand low-level terminal input.
+- Carefully reading through "Computer Systems: A Programmer's Perspective," by Randal E. Bryant and David R. O'Hallaron.
+This is outside of classwork.

 You can reach me at my email, allan.pearl04@gmail.com, as well as through my school email pearla3761@uhcl.edu